 Sharing data for communication enables different companies to build different audience relationships.
 This can help to increase engagement, offer the public a tailored service and make touring companies more resilient.

-From April 2016, The Arts Council requires its NPOs to share data with one another, which creates certain challenges.
+Since April 2016, Arts Council England has required its NPOs to share data with one another, which creates certain challenges.
 See Context above.
-A website dedicated to this subject can be found at https://www. audiencedatasharing.org/

 Data Protection